-- 11.1.1 Ships and mobile offshore drilling units, cargo handling gear of which are subject to survey by the Register shall be provided (as required for the appliances installed) with the following documents: - .1 Register of Ship's Lifting Appliances and Cargo Handling Gear, form 5.1.1 (No. 1); - .2 Certificate of Test and Thorough Examination of Lifting Appliances, form 5.1.2 (No. 2); - .3 Certificate of Test and Thorough Examination of Derricks Used in Union Purchase, form 5.1.3 (No. 2 (U)); - .4 Certificate of Test and Thorough Examination of Interchangeable Components and Loosing Gear, form 5.1.4 (No. 3); - .5 Certificate of Test and Thorough Examination of Wire Rope, form 5.1.5 (No. 4); - .6 Certificate of Test and Thorough Examination of Lifts, form 5.1.6; - .7 Manufacturer's Certificates for Natural Fibre and Synthetic Ropes; - .8 Instructions on Operation of Ship's Derricks and Cranes Used in Union Purchase. - 11.1.2 Entries in the Register of Ship's Lifting Appliances and Cargo Handing Gear and Certificates shall be made in Russian and for ships engaged in international voyages, also in English. - 11.1.3 Particulars of the tested item to be given in form 5.1.4 (No. 3) shall contain a designation according to the standard or safe working load for non-standard parts, type of material and of heat treatment together with the following dimensions: - .1 for shackles diameter of pin, and in case of an uncommonly sized jaw opening, also the clear jaw opening and the diameter of shackle in the middle of the bow; - .2 for swivel suspensions of blocks, swivels and turnbuckles diameter of thread; - .3 for blocks diameter measured in the bottom of sheave and axle diameter; - .4 for chains gauge and type of link (short-link, long-link); - .5 connecting links gauge of link and its length. - 11.1.4 Availability of valid certificates issued by other classification societies whose requirements are recognized by the Register as equivalent to the requirements of these Rules is sufficient to consider the cargo handling gear fit for safe use.
+- 11.1.1 Ships and mobile offshore drilling units, cargo handling gear of which are subject to survey by the Register shall be provided (as required for the appliances installed) with the following documents: - .1 Register of Ship's Lifting Appliances and Cargo Handling Gear, Form 5.1.1; - .2 Certificate of Test and Thorough Examination of Lifting Appliances, Form 5.1.2; - .3 Certificate of Test and Thorough Examination of Derricks Used in Union Purchase, Form 5.1.3; - .4 Certificate of Test and Thorough Examination of Interchangeable Components and Loosing Gear, Form 5.1.4; - .5 Certificate of Test and Thorough Examination of Wire Rope, Form 5.1.5; - .6 Certificate of Test and Thorough Examination of Lifts, Form 5.1.6; - .7 documents for ropes drawn up by the manufacturer declaring compliance with the RS requirements or RS Certificates issued according to the requirements of Section 5, Part I "General Regulations for Technical Supervision" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships; - .8 Instructions on Operation of Ship's Derricks Used in Union Purchase. - 11.1.2 Entries in the Register of Ship's Lifting Appliances and Cargo Handing Gear and Certificates shall be made in Russian and for ships engaged in international voyages, also in English. - 11.1.3 Particulars of the tested item to be given in the Certificate of Test and Thorough Examination of Interchangeable Components and Loosing Gear (Form 5.1.4) shall contain a designation according to the standard or safe working load for non-standard parts, type of material and of heat treatment together with the following dimensions: - .1 for shackles diameter of pin, and in case of an uncommonly sized jaw opening, also the clear jaw opening and the diameter of shackle in the middle of the bow; - .2 for swivel suspensions of blocks, swivels and turnbuckles diameter of thread; - .3 for blocks diameter measured in the bottom of sheave and axle diameter; - .4 for chains gauge and type of link (short-link, long-link); - .5 connecting links gauge of link and its length. - 11.1.4 Availability of valid certificates issued by other classification societies whose requirements are recognized by the Register as equivalent to the requirements of these Rules is sufficient to consider the cargo handling gear fit for safe use.
 If, however, there is any doubt as to the state of the cargo handling gear or its compliance with the certificates issued, the cargo handling gear may be subjected to a test or examination in accordance with these Rules, irrespective of the certificates available.